timescale/outflux/README.md

 If they are not set, or if you wish to override them, you can do so with the `--input-user` and `--input-pass`.
 Also you can specify to Outflux to skip HTTPS verification when communicating with the InfluxDB server by setting the `--input-unsafe-https` flag to `true`.

+## Known limitations

+Outflux doesn't support fields that have the same name but different data types across shards in InfluxDB (https://github.com/timescale/outflux/issues/59)